TheOdinProject/curriculum/web_development_101/installfest_introduction.md

 #### Linux

 Linux is a free operating system that works well with all programming languages.
 Most development tools are written to work natively with Linux.
 Your tools will likely be updated more often, have more information available for troubleshooting, and just plain run better with Linux.
 We'll be focusing on the Ubuntu flavor of Linux, one of the most popular and user-friendly versions available.

+#### Windows 10 with Linux Subsystem

+You're probably familiar with Windows for one reason or another; for many people, it is their OS of choice.
+It is easy to use and comes pre-installed on most computers.
+Unfortunately, historically some languages, mainly Ruby, have been created with the assumption that you will be developing them on a Unix based system and have not been easily made to run on Windows or have taken a large amount of work to get running correctly.

+Lately a lot of progress has been made to make Windows a more developer friendly atmosphere. the Linux Subsystem for Windows (WSL) is now available in most any Windows 10 installations.
+You may still come across the occasional tweak that you will need to google to figure out how to make work.
+But for the most part, running Linux natively on WSL is a perfectly viable option.
+Granted, if you prefer to just stick with the tried and true, you can always go with dual booting or the virtual machine that you would use with earlier versions of Windows, but where's the adventure in that?

+#### Linux with Earlier Versions of Windows

-While some developers choose to move entirely to Linux (and you can too!), we realize that's not an option available to all.
+While some developers choose to move entirely to Linux (and you can too!) and Windows 10 is making it eaiser and easier to use Linux natively, we realize those aren't options available to all.
 Luckily there are two different ways you can use both Windows and Linux:

 * Dual-Booting (Running Linux "side by side" with Windows).
 * Virtual Machines (Running Linux "On top" of Windows).